Anbumani Ramadoss: FIR on promoting caste enmity

-Awards and honors
+Awards and honours

-The General Secretary of United Nations Ban Ki-moon described him as a 'public health champion'.
-President of India Shri Pranab Mukherjee presented him with a memento of appreciation on 29 March 2014 at the inauguration of Rotary International's Polio-Free Conclave 2014 in New Delhi.
+The Secretary-General of the United Nations, Ban Ki-moon, described him as a "public health champion".
+The President of India, Pranab Mukherjee, presented him with a memento of appreciation on 29 March 2014 at the inauguration of Rotary International's Polio-Free Conclave 2014 in New Delhi.
 He was awarded with the Luther L. Terry Award by the American Cancer Society in 2006.
-Anbumani received World Health Organization Director General's Special Award for Leadership and Special Award for tobacco control in 2007.
+He received the World Health Organization Director General's Special Award for Leadership and Special Award for tobacco control in 2007.
 Rotary International awarded Polio Eradication Champion Award in 2007.
-The Rotary club of Madras presented Anbumani with a 'For the sake of Honour' award in recognition of his contribution to tobacco control and rural healthcare in 2008.

 Personal life

 Anbumani is married to Sowmiya and has three daughters.
 Anbumani heads a NGO Pasumai Thaayagam, which was founded in 1995 by his father S. Ramadoss.
 The NGO focuses on planting trees, desilting lakes and building check dams to conserve water.
 It also advocates for the welfare of Sri Lankan Tamils.
-Anbumani is currently the President of the Tamil Nadu Badminton Association.
-He advocates for the ban of alcohol and tobacco products.
+He is currently the President of the Tamil Nadu Badminton Association.